 - All publications that result from work done during the course release should acknowledge the support of Calvin University for the project.

 - The grantee must submit an online report by August 15 after the end of the course release, detailing results or progress of the project and any related professional gains.
-This report should be submitted to the dean for research and scholarship who will forward it to the department chair and the academic dean.
+This report goes to the dean for faculty development who will forward it to the department chair and the academic dean.

 - Common courtesy should require some form of acknowledgement to the Board of Trustees.
 Notes of thanks may be sent via the Office of the President.